-The overall scope of the study is as follows: before discussing a selected specific data gap filling approach, we investigate how data gaps impact the standard wind resource estimates by deriving and evaluating bias and uncertainty measures for wind time series with artificial gaps of varying length and seasonal period of occurrence.
+The overall scope of the study is as follows: before discussing a selected specific data gap-filling approach, we investigate how data gaps impact the standard wind resource estimates by deriving and evaluating bias and uncertainty measures for wind time series with artificial gaps of varying length and seasonal period of occurrence.
 We repeat this analysis for the time series where the gaps are filled and, with this, study to which extent the impact of the gaps can be mitigated.
 The study is applied to the statistics of the short-term dataset, defined by the period of the measurements, as well as to the final long-term estimate, since both sets of results are relevant in the wind energy context.
-By deriving and comparing conclusions for three different offshore sites - in the German Bight, the Dutch North Sea and in the Baltic Sea - we also address the impact of the site and possible dependencies.
+By deriving and comparing conclusions for three different offshore sites - in the German Bight, the Dutch North Sea and in the Baltic Sea we also address the impact of the site and possible dependencies.

-The article is structured as follows: in Section 2 we describe the data basis and in Section 3 the methods for this study.
+The article is structured as follows: in Sect.
+2 we describe the data basis and in Sect.
+3 the methods for this study.
 Section 4 presents the results for the impact of ignored and filled gaps on the short-term and long-term wind statistics.
-In Section 5 we discuss our findings with the particular implications for future resource assessment studies.
-And with finally, in Section 6 we conclude our contribution summarize the main conclusions of our study.
+In Sect.
+5 we discuss our findings with the particular implications for future resource assessment studies.
+And, finally, in Sect.
+6 we summarise the main conclusions of our study.